ucsd-ml-arts/ml-art-final-jake-bauer/README.md

 ## Technical Notes

 - Uses Colab, so you have to upload files to Drive and mount drive to Colab environment to get this to work.
-Also note that youre path names will be different than mine so you must change them to match your file locations in your drive in the code.
+Also note that your path names will be different than mine so you must change them to match your file locations in your drive in the code.

 ## Reference